-The geodatabase is a collection of geographic datasets and capabilities.
+The geodatabase is a collection of geographic datasets of various types.

-The concepts in the following sections will help provide a foundation for learning about and effectively using geodatabases for your GIS work.
+In this topic, you can learn about the fundamentals of the geodatabase.
+These concepts will help provide a foundation for learning about and effectively using geodatabases for your GIS work.

 Fundamental datasets in the geodatabase

-Datasets are the primary mechanism to provide access to geographic information in ArcGIS.
-The geodatabase contains the following primary dataset types:
+A key geodatabase concept is the dataset.
+It is the primary mechanism used to organize and use geographic information in ArcGIS.
+The geodatabase contains three primary dataset types:

 Creating a collection of these dataset types is the first step in designing and building a geodatabase.
-Once you create these, you can add to or extend your geodatabases with more advanced capabilities (such as by adding topologies, networks, or subtypes) to model GIS behavior, maintain data integrity, and work with an important set of spatial relationships.
+Users typically start by building a number of these fundamental dataset types.
+Then they add to or extend their geodatabases with more advanced capabilities (such as by adding topologies, networks, or subtypes) to model GIS behavior, maintain data integrity, and work with an important set of spatial relationships.